jpsm83/health/documentation/n8n/articleTranslation.md

 ## CRITICAL ENFORCEMENT RULES

-- **Article Context**: REWRITE (not translate) maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded)
+- **Article Context**: REWRITE (not translate) - **REQUIRED FIELD (MANDATORY, NOT OPTIONAL)** - maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original. **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded)
-- **SEO & Social Media**: REWRITE (not translate) to ensure character limits are met
+- **SEO & Social Media**: REWRITE (not translate) to ensure character limits (guidelines in prompts, not strict route validation)
 - **Content**: TRANSLATE, no character limitation on this
 - **Hashtags are part of the text and must be included and count for rules of max characters limit**
-- If ANY property exceeds its limit, you MUST rewrite that specific value to follow the rules
+- If ANY property exceeds its recommended limit significantly, you SHOULD rewrite that specific value to follow the guidelines
 - Count characters carefully for each individual property
-- NO EXCEPTIONS - every single text field must comply
+- **CRITICAL: articleContext is REQUIRED - do NOT omit this field**

 ## CONSEQUENCES OF NOT FOLLOWING RULES